 If you cannot work, the Government has extended the Coronavirus Job Retention Scheme until 30 April 2021.
 You may be eligible for this scheme if you were on the payroll before 2 March 2021 for periods starting after 1 May 2021.
 Please speak to your employer if you think you are eligible.

 Does my whole household have to shield?

-No. Other members of your household are not required to shield and should follow the new National Restrictions guidance for the general population.
-That means they should continue to go to work if they are unable to work from home and/or go to school.
+No. Other members of your household are not required to shield and should follow the national lockdown guidance.
+That means they should continue to go to work if they are unable to work from home.

 To protect yourself you should try to stay 2 metres away from other people within your household, especially if they show symptoms of the virus or have been advised to self-isolate.
 Follow the guidance of 'Hands, face, space.'

 Are new groups of people going to be added to the shielded patient list?